How Much Do MP’s Earn Annually?

 The prime minister can live in a subsidized house with free rent at 24 Sussex Drive, Ottawa.

 No wonder every politician wants to be Prime Minister!!! 😯 😯** In case you’re curious about how much Barack Obama makes annually, here it is: The President of the United States earns a $400,000 annual salary, along with a $50,000 annual expense account, a $100,000 non-taxable travel account, and $19,000 for entertainment.
 The salary is in effect starting in 2001 and hasn’t changed since.

 How Much Does Leader of Opposition Make?

 |Role in House of Common||$157,731|

 |total annual income (NDP Jack Layton)||$235,359|

-Leader of Official Opposition also enjoys a free-rental house at 541 Acacia Avenue, Parliament Hill, Stornoway.
-The Govenor General resides at Rideau Hall, and the Speaker of House resides at the “Farm” in Gatineau.
+The official Opposition leader also enjoys a free-rental house at 541 Acacia Avenue, Parliament Hill, Stornoway.
+The Governor-General resides at Rideau Hall, and the Speaker of House lives at the “Farm” in Gatineau.

 How Much Do Ministers Make?

 |Role in House of Common||$157,731|

 * The same salary as the opposition leader!
 This means…the more ministers Harper has, the more taxpayers have to pay to feed them!!!